Zavvi

-Zavvi is an online retailer of entertainment products, including Blu-rays, collectables, homeware and toys.
-Originally a physical retailer, the brand has been online only since it was bought from administration by The Hut Group in 2009.
+Zavvi was a British music and entertainment retailer, founded in September 2007 by Simon Douglas and Steve Peckham purchasing and renaming the UK division of Virgin Megastores.
+In December 2008, the retailer entered administration, and the final stores closed down in February 2009.

 History

-Virgin Megastores UK

-Richard Branson started his first Virgin store on London's Oxford Street in 1971 and the first Megastore in 1979.
-The chain grew throughout the 1980s and 1990s and became an international franchise.
-During the early to mid-2000s, the Virgin Group sold most of its Virgin Megastores to various companies, including the French stores to the Lagardere Group and the American stores to The Related Companies.

-Zavvi rebranding

 In September 2007, it was announced that the UK arm of the Virgin Megastores brand was to break away from the Virgin Group.
-A management buyout offer was led by managing director, Simon Douglas, and finance director, Steve Peckham, reportedly for £1.
+A management buyout offer was led by managing director, Simon Douglas, and finance director, Steve Peckham, reportedly for just £1.
 Zavvi became the largest independent entertainment retailer in the UK.
 All 125 stores traded under the Zavvi brand, although some stores retained an individual Virgin Media concession that operated independently from the Zavvi store.
-In October 2007, the company launched a new logo featuring a Z in the dot of the i.
+In October 2007, the company updated its logo to feature a Z in the dot of the i.

 Zavvi Ireland had made a loss of €3.4 million in the year ending March 2007.
-In September 2007, Simon Douglas announced that Zavvi would focus on the sale of games to compete with Game and Gamestation.
-Plans were revealed that Zavvi would differentiate itself from its competitors with limited editions and exclusive products in addition to increasing the stores online market share during the next year.
-Following a trial period, it was announced on 28 March 2008 that all Zavvi stores would feature a book department.

-Prior to entering administration, Zavvi was in the process of creating an online download service, Zavvi Downloads, intended to compete with services including Napster and the iTunes Store.
+In September 2007, Douglas announced that Zavvi would focus on the sale of games to compete with Game and Gamestation.
+Plans were revealed for Zavvi to differentiate itself from its competitors with limited editions and exclusive products in addition to increasing the stores online market share during the next year.
+Following a trial period, it was announced on 28 March 2008 that all Zavvi stores would feature a book department.Prior to entering administration, Zavvi was in the process of creating an online download service, Zavvi Downloads, intended to compete with services including Napster and the iTunes Store.
 It was planned the service would offer music which would not carry any digital rights management, meaning that it could be transferred to any portable music player without restrictions.
 It would also have a catalogue of films and TV shows, games and mobile content.
-On 15 January 2009, Ernst & Young announced that they cancelled Zavvi's plan to launch the online download service as the company entered administration.
+On 15 January 2009, Ernst & Young announced that Zavvo Downloads was scrapped as the company entered administration.